erp0015/MusicAnalyzer/README.md

 Hey Jude is one of the weirder ones.
 Despite being over 7 minutes long it has only 84 unique words giving it 11.86 unique words per minute.
 If you've ever heard Hey Jude before, you can probably guess that outlier word which was used 162 times according to azlyrics.com.
+Those words used 24 and 28 times are "hey" and "jude", respectively.

 ![HeyJude](https://github.com/erp0015/MusicAnalyzer/assets/124807872/eddc3c96-e5f2-499c-be32-e198ae3086bf)